neos-modding-group/NeosModLoader/README.md

 A mod loader for [Neos VR](https://neos.com/).

 ## Installation
+If you are using the Steam version of Neos you are in the right place.
+If you are using the standalone version, [read these extra instructions](doc/neos_standalone_setup.md).

 1. Download [NeosModLoader.dll](https://github.com/zkxs/NeosModLoader/releases/latest/download/NeosModLoader.dll) to a location of your choosing.
 2. Place [0Harmony.dll](https://github.com/zkxs/NeosModLoader/releases/download/1.0.0.0/0Harmony.dll) in your Neos install directory (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR`).
 3. Add mod DLL files to a `nml_mods` folder under your Neos install directory (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods`).
 You can create the folder if it's missing, or simply launch Neos once with NeosModLoader installed and it will be created automatically.